Keyboard shortcuts

 Custom gradients work the same as other gradient fields:

-style.ProgressGradient = []clog.ColorStop{
+style.ProgressGradient = []style.ColorStop{

 {Position: 0, Color: colorful.Color{R: 0.3, G: 0.3, B: 1}}, // blue